Code-Institute-Submissions/Trash-Tournaments/README.md

 - #### Site Owner Goals

     + As a **site owner** I want the landing page (index.html) to clearly provide all information needed about the sites purpose and what is available.
-    + As a **site owner** I want any user to receive the correct information for the viewport they’re currently on.
+    + As a **site owner** I want any user to receive the correct information for the viewport they are currently on.
     + As a **site owner** I want users to clearly see there are people willing to play with and help them improve at [Rocket League](https://www.rocketleague.com/).
     + As a **site owner** I want an organized, intuitive navigation system across all pages.
-    + As a **site owner** I want users to see input from people who’ve participated and their respective ranks.
+    + As a **site owner** I want users to see input from people who have participated and their respective ranks.
     + As a **site owner** I want to include information of upcoming tournaments with conversions for major time zones.
     + As a **site owner** I want any user to be able to easily contact me with their details and query for more information.